Get

 What Makes Cleaning Products Dangerous to Dogs?

-Many everyday household cleaning products, like Mr. Clean and Pine Sol, contain common ingredients that are toxic to dogs.
+Many everyday household cleaning products, like Mr. Clean and Pine Sol, contain common toxic ingredients to dogs.
 Ingredients to look for are bleach, ammonia, chlorine, formaldehyde, phenol, and isopropyl alcohol.

 The toxicity and severity of the illness will depend on the product’s concentration, how much your dog was exposed to, and how exposure occurred (inhaled, ingested, contact).